SoftUni-Internal/interactive-content/EN/02-Components-Deep-Dive/01-Component-Lifecycle.md

 This phase starts with the beginning of the react component and expands by receiving new updates:

-- **static getDerivedStateFromProps:** is invoked just before the render method, both on the initial mount and on following updates.
+- **static getDerivedStateFromProps:** is invoked just before the render method, both on the initial mount and on following updates

 It should return the updated state of an object, or null which stands for nothing has been updated.

-- **shouldComponentUpdate:** is invoked before rendering when new props or state are being received.
+- **shouldComponentUpdate:** is invoked before rendering when new props or state are being received

 The default behavior is to re-render the web page when the state has been changed.

-- **render:** render HTML in the web browser.
+- **render:** render HTML in the web browser

-- **getSnapshotBeforeUpdate:** can be used to see an event before the information is updated before the componentDidUpdate function is called.
+- **getSnapshotBeforeUpdate:** can be used to see an event before the information is updated before the componentDidUpdate function is called

-- **componentDidUpdate:** is invoked immediately after updating occurs.
+- **componentDidUpdate:** is invoked immediately after updating occurs

 [/slide]